WenxueCui/ComCNN-RecCNN/README.md

 ### Testing

+Through the training stage, the newly produced model of ComCNN and RecCNN are obtained.

 * Executing the test code of ComCNN `ComCNN/Demo_Test_Qp_30.m` to produce the compact representation of input image.
 * Executing the test code of RecCNN `RecCNN/Demo_Test_QP_30.m` to output the final result of reconstructed image.